wavescholar/appregr/README.md

 ## Devops Notes

 TravisCI has trouble building the rstan and rstanarm libraries.
-Also the vignettes for the Bayesian models take a long time to build which can couse a timeout with travis.
+Also the vignettes for the Bayesian models take a long time to build which can cause a timeout with travis.
 For those reasons we've removed the gh-pages deploy of the documentation.
 This is the travis yaml that was redacted.

 ```
 before_install: